Double Knock Out® Rose Rosa x 'Radtko' PP#16202

 If you live in the humid South, you know how challenging it is to grow healthy roses in that climate.
 Many Southern gardeners have claimed Double Knock Out Roses as their favorite garden plant because of how these shrubs prosper in the humidity.

 If you consider the common insect pests of roses, aphids probably come to mind first.
 Although Double Knock Out Roses are not immune from these pests, they are more resistant than other types of roses.
 No need to spray chemicals!

 One of the most Diseases-Resistant Roses

 Black spot and powdery mildew, which are fungal diseases of plants, plague most roses.
-Double Knock Out Roses have a proven resistance to these problems.
+Double Knock Out Roses have proven resistance to these problems.